gmoniker/fs-offset/README.md

 CAUTION: The filesystem under the treeroot must not be accessed when running this program.
 ```

-To compile you need to install the headers for libacl on your system and architecture, and link to libacl.
+To compile you need to install the headers for libacl and libe2p on your system and architecture, and link them.

 Special thanks go to:
 - The people that support GNU for their great toolchain.